lachlandachlan450/Recreate-ChatGPT2/README.md

 ## Micrograd
 In the micrograd folder, there are two versions of the same code (commented / not), which is the structure of a neural network.
 It creates an MLP with randomised weights and tweaks the weights with backpropogation to minimise loss, but this is a very simple model with very small inputs.
+To do - create markdown explaining it

+## GenerateNames-1
+Todo - create markdown explaining it